aaroncampbell/presenter/readme.txt

 == Upgrade Notice ==

-= 1.4.0 =
+= 1.5.0 =
-Upgrades to the latest Reveal.js, adds a few new filters to allow other plugins to further extend slideshows, and cleans up the code by removing some unused bits.
+Upgrades to the latest Reveal.js and adds support for password proteced slideshows.

 == Changelog ==

-= 1.4.1 =
+= 1.5.0 =
 * Upgrade to Reveal.js 4.3.1
+* Support for password protected slideshows

 = 1.4.0 =
 * Upgrade to Reveal.js 4.1.2